Been off Sick from Work? Less than 7 days?

 Have you been thinking about eating healthier and loosing weight?

-Start a Healthier Lifestyle and join the NHS 12-week guide to loosing weight today click here for more information and to visit our practice page.
+Start a Healthier Lifestyle and join the NHS 12-week guide to losing weight today click here for more information.

 We hold a regular diabetic clinic every Tuesday with our nurses supported by Dr B Crichton.
 There is a lot of information available to help you manage your condition.
 You might find a visit to the Diabetes UK website helpful for hints, tips and recipes.